The aftermath of any DIY painting project is usually what to do with leftover tins of paint.

 There are 2 ways to do this, and explained briefly, you can dispose of them yourself (the cheapest and preferred way) or you can PAY a company to get rid of the redundant cans of paint for you.

-Whilst helping a mate of mine clear out his shed recently, we came across a load of old tins of paint.
+Whilst helping clear out a shed recently, we came across a load of old tins of paint.

 Me being me (!) and someone who is obsessed with painting houses (Really, no, you don’t say….)
 I went into geek mode and explained to him why he couldn’t use the leftover bits to do some touching up on a previous painted wall.

-(He is such a skinflint, never wants to spend money), but I had to explain to him why he had to chuck them away, and how he had to go about doing that.
+(He is such a miser, he never wants to spend money), but I had to explain to him why he had to chuck them away, and how he had to go about doing that.

 The thing that made it even more ridiculous was that he rather foolishly bought some cans of paint from his local car boot sale down the road, despite me telling him not to!